-For a universal live stream (stream packaging live), one of both of the following symptoms may show:
+For a universal live stream, you may experience one or both of the following issues:

-the HLS stream displays green screen or artefacts
+- the HLS stream displays green screen or artifacts

 Note: Keep in mind that Adobe’s RTMP specification only requires that timestamps be increasing within a type.
 Timestamps can be out of order across different types.
 On the contrary, Akamai requires timestamps monotonically increasing across types.